andrew/ultimate-awesome/README.md

 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.
 - [awesome-tsetlin-machine](https://github.com/cair/awesome-tsetlin-machine) - A curated list of Tsetlin Machine research.
 - [awesome-software-for-students](https://github.com/CamiloGTR/awesome-software-for-students) - Awesome Software for Students.
-- [fucking-awesome-deep-learning](https://github.com/correia-jpv/fucking-awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
-With repository stars⭐ and forks🍴.
-- [fucking-awesome-machine-learning](https://github.com/correia-jpv/fucking-awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.
-With repository stars⭐ and forks🍴.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-articles](https://github.com/daveads/awesome-articles) - List of awesome-articles .
 - [awesome-replicate](https://github.com/deepfates/awesome-replicate) - A curated list of tools, guides and resources for the Replicate AI model platform.